akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/messagesending.md

 [Back to the top](../index.md)<br>
 [Back to tutorial overwiew](index.md)

-## Sending a message from Alfreso to ActiveMQ
+## Chapter 2.: Sending a message from Alfreso to ActiveMQ
 Our route to Liferay starts when the Camel middleware receives a ActiveMQ message.
 More on the route later...
 ![The Start of the route](img/start_of_route.jpg)